TinyBila/wireframing/README.md

 8. Focuses on Functionality and User Experience:
    - By stripping away visual design elements, wireframes allow designers to concentrate on the functionality and user experience, ensuring the product is intuitive and user-friendly.

+# Key Elements in a Wireframe
+## Layout Structure:
+Defines the arrangement of elements on the page.
+## Navigation:
+Shows how users will move through the site or application.
+## Content Placement:
+Indicates where text, images, and other content will be positioned.
+## Functionality:
+Outlines key functionalities and interactions.